nancygespens/nancygespens/README.md

 ## Anastasia Telesnitskaya ✨

 Hello!
-I'm Nastia, a graphic designer with 8 years of experience, now pursuing a new path as a Full Stack Developer.
+I'm Nastia, a graphic designer, now pursuing a new path as a Full Stack Developer.
 I am passionate about combining my creative design background with modern web development technologies.

 ---
 ## Some tools I use